mozaik-association/mozaik/docs/test-module.md

 - A "global opt-out" box can be checked on a member's form to be blacklisted from receiving mass communications from the party (emailing campaign).
 However, the contact will still receive the usual emails
 - The current professional and health situation (disabled or not) is also requested.
 This two pieces of information are important because they can change the price of the membership fee for the member → if desired by the party.
 - The different social networks of the contact can also be registered.
 - A duplicate check system based on name, phone, mobile, email and address detect possible duplicate contacts.
 When a duplicate contact is detected, a button “doublon détecté” appears on the card of the duplicate members, allowing to display the contact(s) with one or more identical fields.
 Duplicate contacts appear in yellow in the contacts list .
-Once detected you can  allow duplicates for name - email - mobile – phone – address by clicking on "action" (1)
+Once detected you can  allow duplicates for name - email - mobile – phone – address by clicking on "action" (1).
 { .annotate }

 1.  click on action --> authorize+name of the authorisation.

+Lorem ipsum dolor sit amet, (1) consectetur adipiscing elit.
+{ .annotate }

+1.  :man_raising_hand: I'm an annotation!
+I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.

  /!\ SCREENSHOT/!\